BAMresearch/Trinamic_TMCL_IOC/README.md

 Caproto exposes quite a few of the EPICS motor fields by default.
 The following EPICS motor fields are actively updated by this package, mostly in line with the requirements of controlling EPICS motors via SPEC with a few extra's thrown in, and use EGU's (Engineering units) when possible:
   - ACCL - acceleration time (seconds)
   - BDST - backlash distance (EGU)
+  - BVEL - Not fully implemented, just assumes VELO as RBV for now.
+  - BACC - Not fully implemented, just assumes ACCL as RBV for now.
   - DHLM - dial high limit
+  - DIFF - Dial difference target - actual
   - DIR  - axis direction, best set in the configuration file, not recommended to change during operation, although it should be possible.
   - DLLM - Dial low limit
   - DMOV - Done moving to target